multitudes/exercise-assembly-mini-library/README.md

 .L1:
 	ret
 ```
-to compile into an object in machine code
+to compile into an object in machine code AT&T style
 ```
 gcc -Og -S ft_strlen.c
 ```